Top 5 Books On Healthy Aging

-Since the snake-oil days of the wild wild west, self-proclaimed health experts have been hawking advice and “products” on an unsuspecting and somewhat gullible public.
+Since the snake-oil days of the wild west, self-proclaimed health experts have been hawking advice and “products” on an unsuspecting and somewhat gullible public.
 The difference between then and now (besides the coon-skin hats) is that today we have the tools and resources to help snuff these folks out.

 The Best Healthy Aging Books

-1. Acclaimed best-seller Dr. Andrew Weil provides sensible advice to aging adults in an oldie-but-a-goodie titled; Healthy Aging: A Lifelong Guide to Your Well-Being.
+Acclaimed best-seller, Dr. Andrew Weil provides sensible advice to aging adults in an oldie-but-a-goodie titled Healthy Aging: A Lifelong Guide to Your Well-Being.
 In the 2007 version (a good one), Dr. Weil's advice combines traditional and non-traditional medical advice to help us age in good health.

 “Weil wants us to be sensible about growing old … He argues that we should not fight aging.
 There’s no winning that war.
 Instead, we should concentrate on aging well.”
 (The Washington Post)

 Dr. Levine believes that we are responsible and need to be in control of our own lives.
 Interwoven is the element that maintaining a positive attitude allows us to age well.
 Dr. Levine reminds his readers that aside from illnesses and random events, healthy aging is up to us.

 “Dr. Robert Levine’s book provides a prescription for aging wisely and with dignity.
 Brimming with anecdotes, and written in an interesting and clear manner, it’s good medicine for those of us who want to make the rest of our lives the best of our lives.”
 (Jan Cullinane, best-selling author of The Single Woman’s Guide to Retirement)

-3. Although the title says otherwise, there are many things in this top book on healthy aging that applies to both sexes.
-A Man's Guide to Healthy Aging: Stay Smart, Strong, and Active Authors Edward Thompson Jr. and Lenard Kaye examine “what's next” after middle age, and offer a man's perspective on healthy aging.
+Although the title says otherwise, there are many things in this top book on healthy aging that applies to both sexes.
+A Man's Guide to Healthy Aging authors Edward Thompson Jr. and Lenard Kaye examine “what's next” after middle age, and they offer a man's perspective on healthy aging.

 “Covers almost everything you need to know, but might be afraid to ask, about keeping fit mentally, physically, socially, intellectually and sexually through the decades.”
 (Wall Street Journal)

-4. The Gift of Years, Chittister noted, “The thing most wrong about this book is that I may be too young to write it.
+On writing The Gift of Years, Chittister noted, “The thing most wrong about this book is that I may be too young to write it.
 I am, after all, only seventy.”
 This quote alone offers the self-awareness and perspective worthy of consideration for our top 5 books on healthy aging.